Search Results

 In case of haematuria from the upper urinary tract, there is a risk for urinary obstruction at the lower levels of the tract.

 If left untreated, urinary obstruction may lead to serious consequences such as renal insufficiency, urinary tract infection, hydronephrosis, and anuria.
-Therefore, close monitoring is recommended for patients with haematuria or risk of haematuria from the upper urinary tract.
+Therefore, close monitoring is recommended for those patients with haematuria or risk of haematuria from the upper urinary tract.

 Thromboembolic events